tailwindlabs/tailwindcss-setup-examples/examples/angular-cli/README.md

 ### TailwindCSS as a separate Design System Project

-This is more of a recommandation for advanced projects.
+This is more of a recommendation for advanced projects.

 As Angular-Cli allows now creating and combining multiple Angular applications into a single one, I personally prefer creating a dedicated sub-project for TailwindCSS called `ui` or `design-system` by running: